marcpriestley/DBrief/replit.md

 - Score circles must always remain at the top of the main dashboard
 - Scores should persist until the next day, then reset to blank for new inputs
 - Integration with Oura Ring API for automated health data (Sleep Quality, Readiness only - Steps removed)
+- **Oura metrics auto-sync when app opens** - Sleep Quality and Readiness automatically populate
+- **Manual metrics remain blank until first input** - Happiness, Productivity, Energy, Nutrition start blank each day
+- Once inputted, all scores persist and display for that date
 - Trend graphs should pop up when tapping metric circles
 - Journal entries and scores should display in a dialog when holding calendar dates (2 seconds)
 - No highlight box during calendar long-press
 - Journal entries must persist in textarea after saving
 - Duolingo-style streak tracking for user engagement based on score inputs (not journal entries)
-- Today's scores remain blank until manually inputted (no automatic Oura syncing for current day)
 - Analytics/trends show only user-input data (auto-synced scores excluded)

 ## Project Architecture